ivecanski/pi-weather-station/readme.md

 # Pi Weather Station

+A fork of a great project, which I made to address some issues that have appeared with 3rd party APIs after the original maintainer last worked on the project.
+It also contains some minor adjustments I made for my own setup.
+Issues addressed are:

+- Switch from data.climacell.co to api.tomorrow.io for weather data (June 2025), after the weather data stopped displaying in the right side bar

+- Fixed problem with RainViewer data no longer appearing on map, caused by RainViewer changing their API limits on January 1, 2026

+- Commented out the chromium invocation in server/index.js, so that chromium is not started with "npm start" ("npm start" will invoke server/index.js).
+The reason is that this way I can't start it in fullscreen or kiosk mode

+- Fix client dependencies: had to include `NODE_OPTIONS=--openssl-legacy-provider`

+# Original README.md (forked at v2.0.0)

 This is a weather station designed to be used with a Raspberry Pi on the official 7" 800x480 touchscreen.

 ![pws-screenshot3](https://user-images.githubusercontent.com/15202038/91359998-4625bb80-e7bb-11ea-937e-c87eede41f35.JPG)